 - HVAC age

-When standard markets tighten, some owners end up exploring last-resort coverage options.
+When standard markets tighten, some owners explore last-resort coverage options.
 These can be more expensive and more limited.

-We’re not insurance agents and we’re not here to steer you into a specific product—but from an investor perspective, the underwriting takeaway is simple: if you might end up with constrained coverage options, you need to price that risk into the acquisition.
+We’re not insurance agents, and we’re not here to steer you into a specific product.
+Instead, the investor takeaway is simple: if a property may end up with constrained coverage options, price that risk into the acquisition.

 How to underwrite rentals with today’s insurance reality

-If you’re buying in Amarillo or expanding a portfolio, insurance should be an early step—not something you “get around to” the week before closing.
+If you’re buying in Amarillo or expanding a portfolio, insurance should be an early step.
+It should not be something you “get around to” the week before closing.

 Start quoting earlier than you think you need to

 Don’t wait for the lender to ask.
-Quote during your inspection window when you still have leverage to renegotiate or walk.
+Quote during your inspection window, while you still have leverage to renegotiate or walk.

 Ask for quotes that reflect: